bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 ## Algorithms,  Fall 2021, Bowdoin College: Announcements

+9/6:  Assignment 1 posted!
+Click on Gradescope link from Blackboard.
+Due end of week 3 (9/19 by 11pm).

 ***

 9/3: Location change:   Class has moved to Searles 223 for the remainder of the semester.